mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-secrets.md

 * **Open Postman Vault from public workspaces** - You must use the Postman desktop app to open your Postman Vault from a [public workspace](/docs/collaborating-in-postman/using-workspaces/public-workspaces/), and reference vault secrets in a public workspace.
 If you're using the Postman web app, you must add new vault secrets to your Postman Vault if you're opening it from a public workspace.

 * **Preserve vault secrets when you join or leave a team** - You must use the Postman desktop app to preserve your encrypted vault secrets after you [join a new team](/docs/collaborating-in-postman/working-with-your-team/team-collaboration/#joining-a-team) or [leave a team](/docs/collaborating-in-postman/working-with-your-team/team-collaboration/#leaving-a-team).
 If you're using the Postman web app, vault secrets won't be available from your Postman Vault when you join a new team or leave a team.
 Then you can add new vault secrets to the team you joined from, or a team you rejoined if using the Postman web app.

+* **Create and manage Postman Vault integrations** ([Enterprise teams only](https://www.postman.com/pricing/)) - You must use the Postman desktop app to [create and manage Postman Vault integrations](/docs/sending-requests/postman-vault/postman-vault-integrations/).
+If you're using the Postman web app, Postman Vault integrations won't be available.

 The following features require the Postman web app: